offendingcommit/valdris/Technology/Architect Technology Overview.md

 ## Introduction

-The [[Architect Ruins|Architect]] technology that permeates [[Valdris]] represents the most significant force shaping daily life, politics, and culture across the continent.
-After eight centuries of study since the [[Great Silence]], we have learned to work with their devices while understanding precious little of their true nature.
+The [Architect](Architect%20Ruins.md) technology that permeates [Valdris](Valdris.md) represents the most significant force shaping daily life, politics, and culture across the continent.
+After eight centuries of study since the [Great Silence](Great%20Silence.md), we have learned to work with their devices while understanding precious little of their true nature.
 This overview consolidates current knowledge for scholars, rulers, and adventurers who must navigate a world shaped by incomprehensible genius.

-For detailed analysis of specific technologies, see [[Lore/Architect Technology]].
+For detailed analysis of specific technologies, see [Architect Technology](Architect%20Technology.md).

 ## Core Principles of Architect Technology

 ### The Three Pillars

-**Harmonic Resonance**: Every [[Architect Ruins|Architect]] device operates through specific frequencies and vibrations.
+**Harmonic Resonance**: Every [Architect](Architect%20Ruins.md) device operates through specific frequencies and vibrations.
 These harmonics carry information, power, and commands throughout their networks.
 Understanding resonance patterns is key to safe interaction.

-**Perpetual Motion**: [[Architect Ruins|Architect]] mechanisms violate conventional understanding of energy by maintaining motion without apparent power sources.
+**Perpetual Motion**: [Architect](Architect%20Ruins.md) mechanisms violate conventional understanding of energy by maintaining motion without apparent power sources.
 Whether through dimensional tapping, temporal loops, or unknown physics, their clockwork never stops.

-**Living Integration**: The most advanced [[Architect Ruins|Architect]] technology blurs the line between mechanism and organism.
+**Living Integration**: The most advanced [Architect](Architect%20Ruins.md) technology blurs the line between mechanism and organism.
 Their devices adapt, learn, and sometimes exhibit apparent consciousness.

 ### Classification Tiers

-The [[Tinker-Priests]] classify all [[Architect Ruins|Architect]] technology into five tiers of complexity and danger:
+The [Tinker-Priests](Tinker-Priests.md) classify all [Architect](Architect%20Ruins.md) technology into five tiers of complexity and danger:

 **Tier I - Passive Mechanisms**
 - Require no activation or user input